 10. Visualization

 The opposite of using a focal point is using visual imagery.
-Visualization during labor is a highly effective pain management technique.
+Visualization during labor is a highly effective technique for managing pain.
 For example, when you close your eyes and imagine a relaxing place—a sunny beach, a fireside, a bubbling brook, or a pristine lake surrounded by mountains.
 You can use some pictures from your favorite vacation spots to help you transport your mind there.
 Laboring women can visualize other helpful things, such as their cervix opening, their baby descending into the birth canal, or their breath as it enters and exits the body.

 11. Position Changes

 There are many benefits to changing positions throughout labor.
 Different positions can aid labor progress and reduce pain sensations by increasing the pelvic opening.
 Staying in one position for too long can stall the labor progress and make the contractions more painful over time.
-So make sure that you are changing your position every 30 minutes or at the longest every hour.
+Make sure to change your position every 30 minutes, or at the longest, every hour.
+Try these different positions for each stage of labor:

-- Best positions to do in early labor
+- Best positions to be in during early labor

-- Best positions to do in transition labor
+- Best positions to be in during transition labor

-- Best positions to do in active labor
+- Best positions to be in during active labor

 12. Vocalization

 When we experience pain or discomfort, it’s normal to use our voices to help with the pain.
 For example, we all make noises when we stub our toes.
 Vocalization is a powerful tool.
 A birthing woman may choose to moan, softly sing, chant, or grunt.
-She needs to follow her body and know that making sounds is good, it’s natural, and it helps.
+She needs to follow her body and understand that making sounds is a good, natural, and helpful thing to do.
 No apologies are necessary.

 13. Hypnotherapy

 Hypnotherapy can be a fantastic tool during labor.
-With a bit of practice throughout pregnancy, women can learn the process of becoming deeply relaxed and free of fear so the uterine muscles can work with minimal pain.
-Classes, videos, and audio tapes help women learn a conditioned reflex in which they can create their state of profound mental relaxation, physical relaxation, and concentration all by themselves.
+With some practice throughout pregnancy, women can learn to become deeply relaxed and free of fear so the uterine muscles can work with minimal pain.
+Classes, videos, and audio tapes help women learn a conditioned reflex that enables them to create their own state of profound mental relaxation, physical relaxation, and concentration.
 Two different options available are Hypnobabies and Hypnobirthing.

 14. Birth Doula

-Women need the information to have a better birthing experience, but they also need physical and emotional support.
-Studies have shown that women supported by other women—a doula—experience more positive, less complicated births and report more satisfaction with their birth experiences5.
-They also show less use of interventions during birthing and quicker recoveries.
+Women need the information to have a better birthing experience and physical and emotional support.
+Studies have shown that women supported by other women, like a doula, experience more positive, less complicated births and report more satisfaction with their birth experiences.5 They also show less use of interventions during birthing and quicker recoveries.

 15. Dimmed Lights

 The majority of women go into labor in the middle of the night.
 This is no accident.
-Our melatonin levels are increased at night and allow our bodies to relax and begin labor.
+Our melatonin levels increase at night, which helps our bodies relax and may start the labor process.
 When we are exposed to light in labor, it has been shown to slow contractions or even stop them altogether.
-A study at the University of Florida found that shining blue-green light in a pregnant woman’s eyes at night–like staring at a phone screen or computer screen–will suppress contractions.
-Turn the lights out, and you will be more comfortable, and it will help your labor progress.
+A study at the University of Florida found that shining blue-green light in a pregnant woman’s eyes at night—similar to staring at a phone or computer screen—can suppress contractions.9 Turn the lights out, and you will be more comfortable, and it will help your labor progress.

 16. TENS Unit